Virtuollis/promo-website/README.md

 # Virtuollis Promo Website Campaign
-This repo was created for anyone that loved our interesting take for a ad campagn.
-You can find all the code that was used to make this website.
-Feel free to also spread thw word :)
+Explore the code used to create our captivating ad campaign website!
+This GitHub repository was made for anyone who enjoyed our unique approach to advertising.
+Share the word and feel free to browse the code.